BabylonJS/OldDocumentationSite/content/How_To/events/Observables.md

 - onAfterCameraRenderObservable
 - onAfterRenderObservable

 The Scene Object also has observers: onReady, onDataLoaded, onDispose, but they do not happen within a rendering/frame.

-Also, onBeforeStep, onAfterStep, which "are a special option when dealing with deterministic step", according to local experts.
+Also, onBeforeStep and onAfterStep are available when using [deterministic lock step](http://doc.babylonjs.com/babylon101/animations#deterministic-lockstep)